OpenMobileAlliance/githubpages-doc-guidelines/content/en/RowSeparator.md

 </table>

 ## Code
-This is an [example](https://raw.githubusercontent.com/OpenMobileAlliance/oma_github_pages/main/content/index.md) of a `RowSeparator` module written in a markdonw file:
+This is an [example](https://raw.githubusercontent.com/OpenMobileAlliance/oma_github_pages/main/content/index.md) of a `RowSeparator` module written in a markdone file:

 ```md [oma_github_pages/content/index.md]
   -